campa-consortium/generator_standard/README.md

 - **Generator:**

   A generator is an object that recommends points to be evaluated in an optimization.
-It can also receive data (evaluations from past or on-going optimization), which helps it make more informed recommendations.
+It can also receive data (evaluations from past or ongoing optimization), which helps it make more informed recommendations.

   *Note:* The generator does **not** orchestrate the overall optimization (e.g. dispatch evaluations, etc.).
 As such, it is distinct from `libEnsemble`'s `gen_f` function, and is not itself "workflow" software.